Create a Project

 The different project creation systems do not produce exactly the same project content and structure.
 Especially, the IntelliJ IDEA wizard produces a simple project whereas the Android Studio, Command Line Interface and Eclipse wizards create multi-projects builds.
 Both structures (single and multi projects) can be used, the recommended one depends on the context (components, size of the project, …).
 Refer to the official Gradle documentation for more information.

-The creation of a project with Android Studio is done as follows:
+The creation of a project with IntelliJ IDEA is done as follows:

 • Click on File > New > Project….